ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

 to develop the communication skills necessary to communicate with and listen to the team, at least around tasks (5).

 That's just about a clean sweep!

-I claim that the sort of training that I’ve seen people get on projects in computational science or large-observational or theoretical science collaborations equips people with the advanced skills to become great managers.
+So I claim that the sort of training that I’ve seen people get on projects in computational science collaborations (or observational or theoretical science) equips people with the advanced skills to become great managers.

-There's a downside, too.
+But there's a downside.
 The very hands-off approach to management (indeed, the refusal to countenance that “management” is even an appropriate thing for scientists to stoop to) means that some of the more basic, fundamental, skills are lacking.
-The same early work at Google pointed out key shortcomings of their less successful managers:
+The same early work at Google pointed out key shortcomings of their less successful
+managers:

 1. Have trouble making a transition to the team.
 2. Lack a consistent approach to performance management.